Small nucleolar RNA SNORA73: Other functions

-There is evidence that SNORA73 (isoforms: SNORA73A and SNORA73B) functions as a regulator of chromatin function.
+There is evidence that SNORA73 functions as a regulator of chromatin function.
 SNORA73 is chromatin-associated RNA (caRNA) and stably linked to chromatin.
 Notably, SNORA73 can bind to PARP1, leading to the activation of its ADPRylation (PAR) function.
 SNORA73 Interacts with the PARP1 DNA-Binding Domain.
 In addition, the snoRNA-activated PARP1 ADPRylates DDX21 in cells to promote cell proliferation.